luh-dbsreadinggroup/luh-dbsreadinggroup.github.io/content/papers/week02-paper.md

 ---
 weight: 98
-title: "Week 2: How good are query optimizers, really?
-(KW 42)"
+title: "Week 2: How good are query optimizers, really?"
 date: '2025-09-19T13:55:51+02:00'
+week: "KW 42"
 draft: false
 author: "Theo"
 description: "This article introduces the second paper of the reading group."